MicrosoftDocs/memdocs/sccm/core/migration/planning-a-migration-job-strategy.md

  By default, collection-based migration jobs disable advertisements that migrate to the destination hierarchy.
 This includes any programs that are associated with the advertisement.
 When you create a collection-based migration job that has advertisements, you see the **Enable programs for deployment in Configuration Manager after an advertisement is migrated** option on the **Settings** page of the Create Migration Job wizard.
 If you select this option, programs that are associated with the advertisements are enabled after they have migrated.
 As a best practice, do not select this option.
 Instead, enable the programs after they have migrated when you can verify the clients that will receive them.

 > [!NOTE]
->  You see the **Enable programs for deployment in Configuration Manager after an advertisement is migrated** option only after you create a collection-based migration job and the migration job contains advertisements.
+>  You see the **Enable programs for deployment in Configuration Manager after an advertisement is migrated** option only when you are creating a collection-based migration job and the migration job contains advertisements.

  To enable a program after migration, clear **Disable this program on computers where it is advertised** on the **Advanced** tab of the program properties.